Roina-Shin/google-cloud-study/GCP-Study/CloudRun/root-code/Study/concept.md

 - You can schedule a job and execute it at whatever time you defined.
 That is one of the purposes of running a Cloud Run Job.

+** Cloud Run integrations

+- Data Storage
+  - Cloud Run integrates with Cloud SQL (managed MySQL, PostgreSQL, and SQL Server), Memorystore (managed Redis and Memcached), Firestore, Cloud Spanner, Cloud Storage, and more.

+- Logging and error reporting
+  - Container logs are automatically ingested by Cloud Logging.
+If there are exceptions in the logs, Error Reporting aggregates them, and then notifies you.

+- Service Identity
+  - Every Cloud Run revision is linked to a service account, and the Google Cloud client libraries transparently use this service account to authenticate with Google Cloud APIs.

+- Continuous delivery
+  - If you store your source code in GitHub, Bitbucket, or Cloud Source Repositories, you can configure Cloud Run to automatcially deploy new commits.

+- Private networking
+  - Cloud Run instances can reach resources in the VPC network through the serverless VPC access connector.